A self-managed super fund (SMSF) is a private super fund that you manage yourself. SMSFs are different to industry and retail super funds.

 - set and manage an investment strategy that meets your risk-tolerance and retirement needs

-- comply with tax, super and investment regulations and laws
+- comply with tax, super and investment laws

 Be wary of anyone who offers to set up an SMSF to withdraw your super to pay off debts.
 It's illegal.
 See superannuation scams.

 When making the decision to set up an SMSF, it's important to focus on the overall suitability rather than just the starting balance of the fund.